cioalternatives/website/readme.md

 <h2>Reviews from your peers</h2>

 Gain invaluable insights from senior IT leadership at various companies.
-Our unique advantage lies in our reviewer's background ranging from technical sales and developer relations from software companies to enterprise users of the software product, offering a perspective you won't find elsewhere.
+Our unique advantage lies in our reviewer's background ranging from technical sales and developer relations at software companies to enterprise users of the software product, offering a perspective you won't find elsewhere.
 We deliver detailed breakdowns of real-world IT initiatives, covering:

 * Specific use cases and project sponsors
 * Funding mechanisms and criteria for success